jonnonz1/nz-statute-book/acts/public/1968/estate-and-gift-duties-act-1968.md

   (b) commencing before his or her death, of a pension from the group superannuation scheme to the spouse, civil union partner or de facto partner of the member or participant,—

 ### 74A Exemption for gifts between members of consolidated group
-No gift shall constitute a dutiable gift where the donor and the donee are at the time the gift is made members of the same consolidated group within the meaning of the consolidation rules of the Income Tax Act 2007.
+No gift shall constitute a dutiable gift where the donor and the donee are, at the time the gift is made, members of the same consolidated group within the meaning of the consolidation rules of the Income Tax Act 2007.

 ### 74B Exemption for dividends
 No payment, distribution, or transaction (whether in money or money's worth) made by a donor being a company, unit trust, or group investment fund (as each of those terms are defined in the Income Tax Act 2007) to or with a donee being a company, unit trust, or group investment fund (as so defined) shall constitute a dutiable gift by the donor to the donee to the extent that the payment, distribution, or transaction constitutes a dividend derived by the donee for the purposes of that Act, or would constitute such a dividend but for the application of section CD 27 of that Act.